jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 program was initiated directly from the command line as well as additional results.

+Briefly, code can be found under the directory `02-scripts.backup`, 'raw' analysis results can be seen under `04-analysis`.
+'Cleaned-up'/summary analysis results and metadata files can be seen under `00-documentation`.
+Figures displayed within this README are stored under `05-images`.
+Additional data files for fast access/referral in the main publication can be seen under `06-additional_data_files`.

+> `01-data` and `03-preprocessing` only contains empty directories as these contain very large sequencing files that cannot be uploaded to this repository.
-While as many data (text) files as possible are included within the repository, this is not possible for all (e.g. FASTQ/BAM files).
-Raw data can be found on the ENA under project accession ID: PRJEB34569.
+They are kept here so if reproducing analysis, paths in scripts do not need to be modified.
+Raw data can be found on the ENA under project accession ID:
+PRJEB34569.

-The general structure of this project is typically as follows (although variants will occur):
+In more detail, general structure of this project is typically as follows (although variants will occur):

 ```text
 README.md             ## This walkthrough